matthewhowell/areasonablewebsite/README.md

 # A Reasonable Website
-A Reasonable Website is a template that *anyone can use* to make an accessible, fast, and pretty nice-looking website.
+A Reasonable Website is a template that *anyone can use* to make an accessible, fast, and kinda nice-looking website.
 That’s it!

 ## Table of contents
 * [Why does this exist?](#why-does-this-exist)